blazium-engine/blazium-docs/contributing/development/configuring_an_ide/android_studio.rst

 IDE for Android development made by `Google <https://about.google/>`_ and `JetBrains <https://www.jetbrains.com/>`_.
 It's based on `IntelliJ IDEA <https://www.jetbrains.com/idea/>`_ and has a feature-rich editor which supports Java and C/C++.
-It can be used to work on Godot's core engine as well as the Android platform codebase.
+It can be used to work on Blazium's core engine as well as the Android platform codebase.

 Importing the project
 ---------------------